okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 #### Supported commands

-The following commands are supported for a Telephony Inline Hook:
+The following commands are supported for a telephony inline hook:

 | Command                 | Description             |
 |-------------------------|-------------------------|